Learn more about head injury: introduction

 For example, brain damage can occur as a result of increased pressure on the brain caused by a blood clot between the skull and the surface of the brain (subdural haematoma) or bleeding in and around the brain (subarachnoid haemorrhage).

-A person who develops epilepsy following a head injury may need medication for a period of time or for life.
+A person who develops epilepsy after a head injury may need medication for a period of time or for life.

 Brain injuries can also lead to a number of other problems, which can be temporary or permanent.